Notes on John 9

 was a lawbreaker, and so their conclusion: “This

 man is not from God”.
-The disciples’ question in v.2, and now this
+Both the disciples’ question in v.2 and now this

-deliberation about Christ, both reveal faulty reasoning.
-It is important to
+deliberation about Christ reveal faulty reasoning.
+It is important to think

-think clearly, and that is with a mind guided by the revelation of Scripture.
+clearly, and that comes from a mind guided by the revelation of Scripture.

 The distinctly Messianic flavor of this miracle Demons do not open the eyes of the blind